gazi14/gazi14.github.io/README.md

-# Milestone Project 1 - Portfolio!
+# Project 1 - Portfolio!
 ## Introduction

 For this project I have decided to create a portfolio site with 3 main pages, although there will also be links to external pages.